-Mosman Library Service’s commitment to the collection and preservation of Mosman’s unique history is reflected in the oral history program of recorded interviews with local residents, business people and members of clubs and societies.
-Started in the 1980s the collection is a valuable local resource which continues to expand.
+Mosman Library Service’s commitment to the preservation of the history of Mosman is reflected in the collection of oral history interviews with local residents, business people or members of community groups, sports club and societies.
+The first interview was recorded in 1981 and since then the collection has evolved into a valuable local resource.

-It is now possible to listen to recollections of the night the Japanese submarines entered Sydney Harbour; the Dairy at Beauty Point; riding billy-carts down Mosman’s treacherous streets; commuters dashing through Taronga Zoo to catch the last ferry; tempting sharks by swimming at Sirius Cove.
+It is now possible to listen to recollections of the night the Japanese submarines entered Sydney Harbour; the dairy at Beauty Point; riding billy-carts down Mosman’s treacherous streets; commuters dashing through Taronga Zoo to catch the last ferry and swimmers tempting sharks at Sirius Cove.

 Extracts continue to be added building a wonderful resource from the personal viewpoint of those who have lived or worked in Mosman.